chef/automate/components/docs-chef-io/content/automate/managed_services.md

     }
     ```
 - Now edit your snapshot role `TheSnapshotRole` and attach this newly created policy.
 - Create an IAM user and attach the above permission policy, which are added for `TheSnapshotRole`.
 Save the security credentials for this IAM user for S3 backup/restore.
+Also save the IAM user arn to be used on OpenSearch Dashboard.
 - Map the snapshot role in OpenSearch Dashboards.

   1. Navigate to the OpenSearch Dashboards url from the OpenSearch Service console.